GertKl/ALPs_with_SWYFT/README.md

 ### Cloning from Git

-Open a terminal, navigate to your home directory and type (assuming that you have git installed):
+Open a terminal, navigate to your home directory and type (assuming that you have git installed, I use v2.43.5):

 ```
 git clone --recurse-submodules https://github.com/GertKl/ALPs_with_SWYFT.git